Obama tells fundraiser Russia is financing Ukraine rebels

 SEATTLE U.S. President Barack Obama accused Russia on Tuesday of financing Ukraine rebels and said challenges overseas were causing anxiety among Americans at home.

 Obama made his remarks during a fundraiser for Democrats in Seattle.
-The president been criticised for proceeding with a series of fundraisers outside Washington despite the crises in Ukraine and the Middle East.
+The president been criticized for proceeding with a series of fundraisers outside Washington despite the crises in Ukraine and the Middle East.

 While high-dollar donors sipped wine and ate finger food, Obama noted conflicts in Ukraine, Syria, Iraq, Israel and Gaza had created a sense of anxiety.